cobalthq/cobalt-product-public-docs/content/en/BestPractices/SSTI-prevention.md

 #### Analysis

-In the above example, the user controls the template's content via the `name` GET parameter rather than a value passed into it.
+In this example, the user controls the template content using the `name` GET parameter rather than a value passed into it.

 #### Impact